Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Threats to Validity

-\myparagraph{Construct} We mitigated definitional concerns for RQ1-2 by adapting existing taxonomies in our failure analysis.
-We defined failures consistently with other works (GitHub issues closed with a repair), albeit ignoring other means of failure discovery~\cite{Aranda2009SecretLifeofBugs}.
-In answering RQ3, we conservatively defined failure in terms of clear misbehaviors --- when ONNX converter output is incompatible with ONNX runtime, or the model's behavior changes.
+\textbf{Construct Threats} are potential limitations of how we operationalized concepts.
+We mitigated definitional concerns for RQ2 by adapting existing taxonomies in our failure analysis.
+We defined failures consistently with other works (GitHub issues closed with a repair), though we note there are other means of failure discovery~\citep{Aranda2009SecretLifeofBugs}.
+To answer RQ3, we conservatively defined failure in terms of clear misbehaviors --- when ONNX converter output is incompatible with ONNX Runtime, or the model's behavior changes.
 This may mask some ``Crash'' failures in the ONNX converter.
 In addition, different measures of behavioral difference are possible, such as the L1- or L2- distance.
-We used the measure recommended by HuggingFace.
+We used the measure recommended by PyTorch. \GKT{I could use a few words here.
+Is HuggingFace using the L1- or L2- distance?
+If not, we may need a one-liner to describe the distance measure being used.}

+\textbf{Internal threats} are those that affect cause-effect relationships.
+We specifically allowed respondents to leave answers blank to improve the response rate.
+As a result, the results for interoperability tool use in RQ1 may be biased as only 48/92 respondents use an interoperability tool (\cref{sec:meth:sampling}).
+However, of the 48 respondents who reported using interoperability tools, 98\% (47/48) gave analyzable data.

-\myparagraph{Internal} Our failure characterization (RQ1-2) was manual.
+Our failure characterization in RQ2 was manual.
 We mitigated subjectivity via interrater agreement, on a pilot sample and a subsequent tranche during the full analysis (\cref{sec:meth:class}).
-We tested hypothesis \textbf{H2} indirectly, using a frequency analysis of shared sequences in mismatched models rather than directly testing the behavior of those sequences.
+In~\cref{sec:meth:H1} we noted several approximations in our test of hypothesis H$_{{RQ}_3}$.
+We tested hypothesis H$_{{RQ}_4}$ indirectly, using a frequency analysis of operators and sequences in mismatched models rather than directly testing the discovered subsequences.